 Step 3: Find & Delete Old Accounts

 Remember that old MySpace account you created a decade ago?
 Or perhaps that Twitter account that you no longer use?
+When you consider how to hide digital footprint, these things matter.

 All of these old social media profiles and online services leave behind an unnecessary trace of your digital footprint on the internet.
 One of the best ways to find an old online account is to look through your email to see which companies are sending you marketing messages.